Julien-R44/bentocache-docs/content/docs/quick_setup.md

 ```

 As simple as that, we just need to call the `delete` method on the namespace, passing the key we want to delete.
-Note that if you are using the hybrid driver, the `delete` call will notify the other instances to delete the key from their local cache as well.
+Note that if you are using a multi-tier setup, the `delete` call will notify the other instances to delete the key from their local cache as well.